-Conversions to CSV are done by a custom transformation, since no standard for converting ASN.1encoded data to CSV exists.
+Conversions to CSV are done by a custom transformation, since no standard for converting ASN.1-encoded data to CSV exists.
 Conversions from BER, CER, and DER are supported at the time of this release; PER is not supported.

 Users can run ASN2TXT as a command-line application or build their own applications using the shared library provided in the package.
-The library API is documented separately, but examples of its use are provided in this document as well.
+The library API is documented separately (such as for its use with DOM operations), but examples of its use are provided in this document as well.